GastonRAraujo/SmartSnake/README.md

-“SmartSnake” is the HUMAN played version
+“Snake.py”/“Snake.ipynb” are the HUMAN played version

 “SmartSnake_V1” is the non-HUMAN played version.